Skip Navigation

 Chott El Jerid

-This mostly dry saltlake is located in the south, roughly between the towns of Douz and Tozeur.
+Chott El Jerid is a mostly dry salt lake in the south of Tunisia, roughly between the towns of Douz and Tozeur.
 Although Chott means lake, it usually is a dry salty flat, but in winter after heavy downpours there sometimes actually is a real lake.
 That said, it still is best to experience the vastness of this area outside winter, with spring (May) and fall (October) being the best months when it's dry and warm weather.

 Cities

-Apart from the holy city of Kairouan, Tunisia has a wider collection of cities and town which are very enjoyable to walk around and give an impression of everyday life, both outside and inside the medina (old quarter).
+Apart from the holy city of Kairouan, Tunisia has a wider collection of cities and towns which are very enjoyable to walk around and give an impression of everyday life, both outside and inside the medina (old quarter).
 The best examples are the capital of Tunis and Sousse, more south along the coast.
-Although the latter is more touristy (because of its beaches) and is smaller, it is more quiet than the capital.
-Both cities are linked by train to eachother and it takes about 2 hours to reach by train.
+Although the latter is smaller and more touristy (because of its beaches), it is also more quiet than the capital.
+The cities are linked to each other by a 2 hour train journey.

 Matmata

-Part of the Star Wars series has been recorded here, which directed the place to the touristmap of Tunisia immediately.
-But not only for this reason.
-The area around Matmata is an area you would expect on the moon, or at least not on a planet like earth.
-With its barren plains, hills and craters.
-Temperatures can reach 50 degrees Celcius here and therefore some people are still living in houses beneath the surface.
+Part of the Star Wars series was recorded in Matmata, which instantly made it a popular Tunisian destination.
+Besides Star Wars fame, the area around Matmata looks like what you'd expect to see on the moon, with its barren plains, hills and craters.
+Temperatures can reach 50º C here and therefore some people are still living in houses beneath the surface.

 Events and Festivals